 Books need frequent cleaning.
 This job can be done by adults working with a companion or anyone.
 The Book Cleaner will use paper towels and a spray bottle with a mild cleaning solution to wipe grime and dirt off books.

 Book sorters will come in at regular intervals to sort our donated books into categories.
 These books are then added to the library collection or sold by the library online or at our bi-annual book sale.
 You will be trained by one of our experienced book sorters on what to look for when you sort.

 Volunteers help during the three-day Friends of the Library book sales held in the spring and fall.
-Volunteers who would like to help at a sale should attend one of the regularly scheduled Friends of the Library meetings, usually held the last Monday of the month at 6:30 pm.
+Volunteers who would like to help at a sale should attend one of the regularly scheduled Friends of the Library meetings.
 Book sale volunteers do not need to complete a volunteer application.
 A calendar of events listing Friends of the Library meeting dates is available under the Join the Friends page.

 Special Project for Community Service (students or scouts)